Understanding the Role of Legitimate Power in Leadership

 What is Legitimate Power?

 Legitimate power is a form of power that is derived from an individual’s position of authority or official role within an organization.
-It is the power that comes with the position rather than the person, and it is acknowledged by others in the organization as a legitimate form of power.
 Legitimate power is also known as positional power and is often based on formal authorities granted to an individual, such as a manager or executive.

 Advantages and Disadvantages of Legitimate Power

-Legitimate power, derived from an individual’s position of authority within an organization, has both advantages and disadvantages.
-Understanding these can help leaders effectively leverage their legitimate power and navigate potential pitfalls.
+Legitimate power has both advantages and disadvantages.
+Understanding these can help leaders leverage their legitimate power effectively and navigate potential pitfalls.

 Advantages of Legitimate Power